FarkasStev/FarkasStev/README.md

 ### A little about me:

-Backend-focused Software Engineer with ~4 years of professional experience, primarily in Java, currently strengthening fundamentals and building Python projects.
+Backend-focused Software Engineer with ~4 years of professional experience, primarily in Java, with a little bit of front end JavaScript mixed in.
-I have worked professionally as a dev for around 4 years.
-Primarily familiar with doing backend Java development (with a little bit of front end javascript mixed in).
-I am looking to do more coding in my free time, and to really find what excites me, so currently really excited to try new things out and to go from there.
+Currently strengthening core fundamentals and building Python projects, with plans to explore TypeScript as well.
+I have been doing more coding outside of work and experimenting with different technologies to discover what excites me long-term.

 ### A little more about me:

-- I’m currently learning Python, TypeScript and reviewing some coding fundamentals (shoutout boot.dev for making that really straightforward)
-- Would love to get into some open source development
+- Interested in contributing to open-source projects
-- How to reach me: email: farkas.stev@gmail.com
+- How to reach me: farkas.stev@gmail.com
-- Pronouns: He/Him
 - Fun fact: I enjoy film photography and marathon running